ScarletCatalie/ScarletCatalie.github.io/_posts/2019-12-22-Games-wot-I-played-in-2019.md

 This year was a lot, readers.
 I've been running on fumes since January, and it took some bad news last month to realise just how exhausting it's been.

 I couldn't put together an actual, capital-GOTY Game Of The Year list for 2019 if I tried.
 I think I maybe played, at a stretch, *eight* new games this year.
-I'm sure that Star Wars lark was fun.
-The Outer Worlds/Wilds looks way better than The Outer Wilds/Worlds.
+I'm sure that Star Wars lark was fun, and your jokes confusing The Outer Worlds for The Outer Wilds haven't gotten old, I *promise*.
 But between jetting off to events, quitting jobs, moving my PC across town and diving back into the freelance furnace, I didn't keep up with games well in 2019.

 Wow, that's kind of a bad look for someone who makes a career of writing on games, huh!
 But I didn't like, not play games at all.
 Don't be daft.
 Besides returning to comfortable classics, I played a fair few bangers in 2019.
 I caught up with some absolute jams I missed from past years, and found some tiny gems on website-of-the-year <a href="http://itch.io">itch dot io</a>.
 Here's a wee rundown of the games (old and new) that got me through this wild-ass year.